Today’s post is about a system I’ve put together when translating German genealogy records to English.

 Using German-character fonts is just one of the helpful hints in Ten Skills Every Genealogist Needs, my latest e-book.

-With this Sassy Jane Genealogy Guide, you’ll find new records by searching the “Deep Web,” pinpoint geographic locations past and present, read old handwriting, and translate records to English.
+Genealogists of all abilities will find something new in my latest Sassy Jane Genealogy eBook.
+Find new records by searching the “Deep Web,” and pinpoint geographic locations past and present.
+Get help reading old handwriting, and translating records to English.
 Get your copy here.